neooblaster/zcl_log_util/README.md

+## Demonstration reports (`SE38`)

+* ``ZCL_LOG_UTIL_EXAMPLES`` : `Class ZCL_LOG_UTIL usage case examples`
+    * Demo 010 — Get started
+    * Demo 020 — Logging using own tab
+    * Demo 030 — Adding extra data
+    * Demo 040 — Logging BAPI return tab
+    * Demo 050 — Logging BAPI table with data
+    * Demo 060 — Many entries with data
+    * Demo 065 — Many Log Tables
+    * Demo 090 — Logging Specifying typ
+    * Demo 100 — Overloading messages
+    * Demo 105 — Overwrite, Adding & Ignore
+    * Demo 110 — Overwrite using own table
+    * Demo 120 — Overwrite using Spot ID
+    * Demo 130 — Overwrite exist log tab
+    * Demo 140 — Overwrite Prefilter and params
+    * Demo 150 — Logging for Batch Job
+    * Demo 160 — Managing Batch Output
+* ``ZCL_LOG_UTIL_EXAMPLES_SLG`` : `Class ZCL_LOG_UTIL - Application Log (SLG) usage case examples`
+    * Demo 070 — Application Log SLG
+    * Demo 080 — Enable/Disable SLG
+    * Demo 085 — Application Log using Long Text

-## Introduction : Genesis of this class
+## Introduction: Genesis of this class

 As part of the development of ABAP interfaces program executed by batch, we have been confronted several times with subjects around error logs.
-First, we had problems with their display between the area of ​​the job execution protocol and those to display in the spool to send an email.
+First, we had problems with their display between the area of the job execution protocol and those to display in the spool to send an email.
 Later we had a request to handle standard BAPI error messages being significant as false positive.
-Finally for an advanced follow-up for possible anomaly analysis in production, the use of the application can be a precious help.
+Finally, for an advanced follow-up for possible anomaly analysis in production, the use of the application can be a precious help.

-All of its subjects are at the very close ABAP level (message management) but the implementation varies greatly depending on the nature of the subject.
+All of its subjects are at the very close ABAP level (message management),
+but the implementation varies greatly depending on the nature of the subject.
 The reuse of codes is very complex because of its processive implementation.

-The need to develop a class designed to cover all needs, without modifying the way of logging into the program and leaving the core of the program readable has become evident.
+The need to develop a class designed to cover all needs, without modifying the way of logging into the program and leaving the core of the program readable has become clear.
 It is for this reason that I decided to develop the ``ZCL_LOG_UTIL`` class.
-It is intended to be easy to use (minimum configuration) while offering a range of functions (requires more configuration, but always wants to be as simple as possible).
+It is intended to be straightforward to use (minimum configuration) while offering a range of functions (requires more configuration, but always wants to be as simple as possible).
 Due to this complexity,